Opening, November 10, 2020, 7 pm (canceled due to COVID-19)

 Also the format of the exhibition, the constellation of the works in Kunstraum Lakeside, along with their arrangement with the existing exhibition displays are developed in collaboration between Maria Anwander and Ruben Aubrecht.
 The reciprocal referencing manifests not only in two mirrored works but also in two parallel and thus mirrored showcases.
 On the one hand, the exhibitions enable visitors to draw spatial and conceptual connections between the respective artwork being referenced and the act of referencing; on the other, to view two spatially and conceptually independent exhibitions in one go.
 The communication strategy follows similar lines: The printed invitation card as well as its dissemination in digital space purport, at first glance, that there are two exhibitions.
 But upon closer inspection, they are ultimately a joint product.
 The names Maria Anwander and Ruben Aubrecht virtually begin to blur; a clear distinction between artwork, artist, or exhibition is almost impossible.

 A series of other works specially developed for the exhibition—collectively devised as references to the original artworks—complement the parcours: among others, the large-format lettering This artwork was supposed to look completely different (2020) mounted to lattice, a sound piece with the title Untitled (a boring piece of art) (2020), and existing works such as Image Courtesy (2017), a watermark printed on the main window of the Kunstraum, which makes everything lying behind it the possession of Anwander and Aubrecht.
 The relationship status of Maria Anwander and Ruben Aubrecht—as independent artists and colleagues, as temporary collaborators, as a couple—becomes more and more obscure and therewith the actual subject of the exhibition.
-As the presented works are intended more as processes of a (possible) collaboration than completed artistic productions, themes like the artwork’s status in the digital mode of permanent availability, its fluidity regarding authorship and other identity ascriptions, and last
+As the presented works are intended more as processes of a (possible) collaboration than completed artistic productions, themes like the artwork’s status in the digital mode of permanent availability, its fluidity regarding authorship and other identity ascriptions, and last but not least the shared thought process as a fundamentally relational momentum in artistic production rise to the surface.

 Maria Anwander (b.
 1980 in Austria) lives and works in Berlin.